 2. in an election to fill a vacancy, begins on the day when the senior election officer receives the direction from the City Clerk to hold the election and ends on the start of the term as defined in section 18(2) of The City of Winnipeg Charter.

-• the Integrity Commissioner will:
+• the Integrity Commissioner:

 • the Integrity Commissioner may seek information from anyone relevant to the complaint and may receive such information either in person or in writing;